theNewDynamic/coosbay-1/site/content/blog/winter-steelhead-fishing-forecast-for-2019.md

 **Coquille River.**

-In the Coquille Basin, hatchery steelhead are released in the North Fork and South Fork Coquille rivers.
+* In the Coquille Basin, hatchery steelhead are released in the North Fork and South Fork Coquille rivers.

-Public angler access on the North Fork Coquille is primarily through Coos County’s Laverne Park.
+* Public angler access on the North Fork Coquille is primarily through Coos County’s Laverne Park.
 When fishing conditions are good most of the fishing holes are taken.

-On the South Fork Coquille River there is some limited public bank fishing access sites but the river fishes best from a drift boat.
+* On the South Fork Coquille River there is some limited public bank fishing access sites but the river fishes best from a drift boat.
 The best stretches are from Beaver Creek (roughly halfway between Powers and Myrtle Point) downstream to Myrtle Point.

-Best fishing on the North Fork is from December through early March.
+* Best fishing on the North Fork is from December through early March.

-On the South Fork fishing is best from December through early April.
+* On the South Fork fishing is best from December through early April.

-The East Fork Coquille River is the only river in the Coos and Coquille basin where and angler has the option to harvest a wild winter steelhead.
+* The East Fork Coquille River is the only river in the Coos and Coquille basin where and angler has the option to harvest a wild winter steelhead.
 Harvest is limited to 1 wild steelhead per day and only 3 per year.

-Gary's Tips:

 **The best time to head out is after a heavy rain.** Fishing for winter steelhead is almost always best after a heavy rain to get fish moving upstream but heavy rain will make the rivers unfishable for a few days.